smartworkz-kyriacos/smartworkz-site/README.md

   `./deploy.sh "write a commit message here to describe the changes you made"`

-Changes should be live shortly at `https://<USERNAME>.github.io` (a hard refresh might be necessary).
-Future edits will only require this single line invoking the deploy script.

-Push changes to the site project repository as well by using the `git add .`, `git commit -m "a commit message"`, and `git push origin master` commands in order.
-It is important to keep this repository up to date with local changes because these are the files from which the website repository is generated (they also contain any draft posts/pages).
-Should something happen to the files on your local computer, you will be able to `git pull` or `git clone` them again to recover them.

 Changes will be live shortly at your  `https://<USERNAME>.github.io` with any changes everytime you deploy your GitHub Pages

 ## Hugo and Forestry Integration